Procedures & Policies

 • Students are required to use odorless solvents, i.e. Turpenoid.
 NO TURPENTINE.

-• Spray fixatives must be used outdoors or in the 10th floor spray booth.
-No indoor spraying allowed.
+• Spray fixatives must be used outdoors or in the 7th floor spray booth.
+Spray booth assistance available through the Sculpture Shop office.
+No other indoor spraying allowed.

-• Please do not empty solvents and/or paints into sinks or trashcans.
+• Do not empty solvents and/or paints into sinks or trashcans.
 Use appropriately-labeled barrels, located near each floor’s utility sinks.

-• Students enrolled in sculpture or printmaking classes must abide by the rules established by the Shop Managers.
+• Only students currently enrolled in printmaking or sculpture classes, or with a valid Shop Membership, are approved for access to PAFA’s Print and Sculpture Shops.
+Students enrolled in sculpture or printmaking courses must abide by the rules established by the Shop Managers.

 For more information about the policies, procedures, and services offered at the Pennsylvania Academy of the Fine Arts, including Title IX and VAWA policies, DEIB commitment, and Safety and Security services, please see https://www.pafa.org/about